digital-asset/docs.daml.com/docs/2.8.0/docs/canton/architecture/overview.rst

 ~~~~~~~~~~~~~~~~~~

 Participants detect conflicts between concurrent transactions by locking the contracts that a transaction consumes.
-The participant locks a contract when it receives the confirmation request of a transaction that archives the contract.
+The participant locks a contract when it validates the confirmation request of a transaction that archives the contract.
-The lock indicates that the contract is possibly archived.
+The lock indicates that the contract might be archived.
-When the mediator's decision arrives later, the contract is unlocked again - and archived if the transaction was approved.
+When the mediator's decision arrives later, the contract is either archived or unlocked,
-When a transaction wants to use a possibly archived contract, then this transaction will be rejected in the current
+depending on whether the transaction is committed or rolled back.
-version of Canton.
+Transactions that attempt to use a locked (i.e., potentially archived) contract are rejected.
 This design decision is based on the optimistic assumption that transactions are typically accepted;
 the later conflicting transaction can therefore be pessimistically rejected.